Musicians in the Garden

 A: Community Gardens not only support flora and fauna but also foster culture and the arts.
-6/15 Green has a rich history of live music performances at our annual Spring and Fall Festivals, and has recently added more events like Make Music Day, all staffed by volunteers.
+6/15 Green has a rich history of live music performances at our annual Spring and Fall Festivals with professional musicians, and other events like Make Music Day, which is staffed by volunteers.
 Top-notch artists are booked through our events team (email to be posted here shortly).
 Please check the extraordinary, diverse musicians we have recently hosted below!

 (If you would like to make more events possible, you can send a tax-deductible donation.
 Every penny helps!)

 Twice each year, for more than a decade, 6/15 Green has organized day-long festivals in celebration of, and as a gift to, our community.
 These carefully curated programs with professional sound begin in the morning with children's music and puppetry and end after sunset with an all-ages dance party featuring local musicians (including the considerable talents of some of our garden members).

 The music goes on under the big willow tree, while the rest of the garden—and the sidewalks around it—are devoted to our plant sale, bake sale, art and photography shows, more children's activities, and workshops for all ages.